klau2005/prometheus_generic_exporter/README.md

 ```
 {
   "global_labels": {
-    "dc": "TM01",
+    "dc": "DC01",
-    "room": "SCA",
+    "room": "Room1",
     "stage": "Production"
   },
   "scripts": [
-    {"script": "scripts/mc4_check.py", "interval": "60", "metric": "mc4_status",
+    {"script": "python3 scripts/app1_check.py", "interval": "60", "metric": "app1_status",
-    "params": ["prd-10017-mc4", "svc", 8084], "HELP": "Check MConnect4 Application", "TYPE": "gauge",
+    "params": ["prd-001-app1", "svc", 8084], "HELP": "Check Application1 Status", "TYPE": "gauge",
-    "labels": {"project": "10017 - DTAG PROD"}},
+    "labels": {"project": "001 - Project 1"}},
-    {"script": "scripts/dps_check.py", "interval": "120", "metric": "dps_status",
+    {"script": "bash scripts/app2_check.sh", "interval": "30", "metric": "app2_status",
-    "params": ["prd-10043-dps", "tbox", 16080], "HELP": "Check DPS Application", "TYPE": "gauge",
+    "params": ["prd-002-app2", "svc", 8085], "HELP": "Check Application2 Status", "TYPE": "gauge",
-    "labels": {"project": "10043 - DPS PROD"}}
+    "labels": {"project": "002 - Project 2"}}
   ]
 }
 ```

-In this file, we define each external script/command that needs to be run as an item with a couple of parameters: the script name (keep in mind that it should have execute permissions), the interval at which it will be run by the scheduler (in seconds), the desired prometheus metric name, the parameters that need to be passed to the script (if any) and finally the prometheus specific details, HELP and metric TYPE.
+In this file, we define each external script/command that needs to be run as an item with a couple of parameters: the script name (prepended by the executable, bash, python, etc), the interval at which it will be run by the scheduler (in seconds), the desired prometheus metric name, the parameters that need to be passed to the script (if any) and finally the prometheus specific details, HELP and metric TYPE.
 `interval`, `TYPE`, `HELP` can be omited, they have default values (`interval` - 600 seconds, `TYPE` - gauge and a generic `HELP` message.
 Also, the `params` section can be omitted altogether if the script takes no parameters.

 If we have the same label both in the main `global_labels` section and in a `script` section, the global one will be overwritten.